 \subsection{Overview}

 The overview of \hotrap{} is shown in Figure~\ref{fig:overview}.
-There are two components to facilitate the retention and promotion: \raltfull{} (\emph{\ralt{}}) and the promotion cache. \ralt{} is responsible for tracking the hotness of records.
-It maintains a set of hot records that are worth promoting and retaining, and it ensures that the total size of hot records does not exceed a limit.
-The promotion cache is an in-memory cache that resides between the last level of \fastdisk{} and the first level of \slowdisk{}, that is, the version of records in it is older than the levels in \fastdisk{} and as the same as the newest version in \slowdisk{}.
-To read a key, \hotrap{} first searches in MemTables and levels in \fastdisk{}, then searches in the promotion cache, and at last searches levels in \slowdisk{}.
-The promotion cache consists of the mutable promotion cache and a list of immutable promotion caches.
+There are two components to facilitate retention and promotion: \raltfull{} (\emph{\ralt{}}) and the promotion cache. \ralt{} is responsible for tracking the hotness of records.
+It maintains a set of hot keys (without values) that are worth promoting and retaining.
+The promotion cache consists of a mutable promotion cache and a list of immutable promotion caches.
+Records read from \slowdisk{} are inserted into the mutable promotion cache.
+The mutable promotion cache is turned into immutable when full.
 Immutable promotion caches are flushed to disk as soon as possible.
+The mutable promotion cache resides between the last level of \fastdisk{} and the first level of \slowdisk{}.
+To read a key, \hotrap{} first searches in MemTables and levels in \fastdisk{}, then searches in the mutable promotion cache, and at last searches levels in \slowdisk{}.